 The Ashley National Forest Vernal Ranger District has chosen to rent this guard station to the public so guests can enjoy a primitive experience similar to that of the first rangers.
 The cabin is open for reservations all months of the year except November, April and May.

-The cabin can sleep four people on one, twin-sized bunk bed and one large futon.
+The cabin can sleep two to four people on one twin-sized bunk bed.
 No linens, bedding or pillows are provided.
-Up to eight additional guests can camp outside within the complex.

-From approximately mid-September to mid-June, most amenities are shut off, including the refrigerator.
+From approximately mid-September to mid-June (winter), most amenities are shut off, including the refrigerator.
 The operable amenities during this time are an outdoor vault toilet, propane stove for cooking and a wood-burning stove for heat.

 Click here to view a video of the details about Trout Creek Guard Station.